 Here are some of our first sample pieces ranging from light to heavily charred.

-We spent about a day charring all the wood pieces.
-We opted to paint a few wood pieces black to add some depth as well as leave some pieces natural to create a true variegated effect.
+We also opted to paint a few wood pieces black to add some depth as well as leave some pieces natural to create a true variegated effect.